eldday/webresume/README.md

 * The right-aligned login button allows one to login and authenticates with account defined in the user-accounts in the database and creates an authenticated session
 * If the successfully logged in user has an Admin accesslevel, then a new Add/Update button is displayed that allows the user to enter all of their resume details.:

-# Admin Modal
-The main interface to add all resume details is the Admin modal, which has buttons in the modal footer that allow input for the following:

 ## Unauthenticated Access